California Kingsnake Care Sheet

 California Kingsnake Water

-Provide fresh water in a bowl that is deep enough that when the bowl is half filled and the snake goes in to soak, the water will not overflow into the cage.
+Provide a fresh water bowl that is deep enough that when the bowl is half filled and the snake goes in to soak, the water will not overflow into the cage.
 You want a dry cage.
 If the humidity increases in the cage to where it looks or feels moist, remove the water and only offer it a couple days a week.
 Clean the water bowl as needed.

 California Kingsnake Handling and Temperament